I’ve again been experimenting with one of my favourite photo apps called Waterlogue.

 Fragrant Ginger Flower.
 (Waterlogue ‘Bold’)

-Agave Blossom.
-This had a problem with not enough detail.
+Yucca Blossom.
+This photo had a problem with not enough detail.
 In an earlier post I experimented with overlaying the actual photo of the flower on top of the ‘waterlogued’ image in order to add the detail back in.
 More about this how to do this process at Turning Photos of Flowers into Chinese Paintings.

 Daffodil.
 I have no idea why these daffodils were somewhat problematic, but I finally captured them using the ‘Illustration’ look which I then overlaid with the original photo as I did with the agave blossom above.